Carradee/front-end-aides/README.md

 **version: 0.01**
 A master stylesheet project, intended to normalize site appearance across browsers.

-### all.css
+### -melkor-reset.css
-The parts of the reset that focus on all types of screens.
+This is the reset file.
+Should work fine just with install—but some of the things it overrides or converts to default can cause problems on some setups.
+(Ex. `:focus` is overridden.) *This includes setup for printed pages.*

-### print.css
+### -morgoth-defaults.css
-The parts of the reset specific to printed documents.
-(Or, in some setups, saving as PDF.)
+This is the the tag default stylesheet made to go with *melkor-reset.css*.
+Adjust as warranted to suit your project.
+Includes some options.

 ## css-post-processors
 CSS postprocessor, written in PHP.